-Section 13-18 Use of Taser
+Section 13-19 Use of Taser

-M/26 Taser Definition: An electro-muscular disruption (EMD) weapon that utilizes compressed nitrogen to shoot two small probes.
+X26P Taser Definition: An electro-muscular disruption (EMD) weapon that utilizes compressed nitrogen to shoot two small probes.
 These probes are connected to the weapon by high voltage insulated wire.
 When the probes make contact with the subject, they transmit an electrical pulse along the wires and into the body through up to two inches of clothing.
-The probes do not have to penetrate the flesh or cause bodily harm to be
+The probes do not have to penetrate the flesh or cause bodily harm to be effective.
+The X26P Taser may also be discharged as a contact device.

-1. When Officers may utilize the M/26 Taser:

-- a.
-Consistent with the department's philosophy of utilizing the minimum amount of reasonable force to control a subject, the use of the departmentally owned and issued M/26 Taser is approved for officers with proper training, appropriate equipment, and situational considerations.
-The purpose of the M/26 Taser is to provide a less-lethal alternative use of force.
-The M/26 Taser is not intended to replace the use of firearms when deadly force is necessary.
+- 1. When Officers may utilize the X26P Taser: - a.
+Consistent with the department's philosophy of utilizing the minimum amount of reasonable force to control a subject, the use of the departmentally owned and issued X26P Taser is approved for officers with proper training, appropriate equipment, and situational considerations.
+The purpose of the X26P Taser is to provide a less-lethal alternative use of force.
+The X26P Taser is not intended to replace the use of firearms when deadly force is necessary.
 Officers will comply with all of the policies and procedures specified in this Article. - b.
-The M/26 Taser may be used to control a dangerous or violent subject when deadly force is not justified and attempts to control the subject by other tactics have been ineffective or there is a reasonable expectation that it is unsafe for officers to approach within contact range of the subject.
-The M/26 Taser may be used to subdue individuals who pose an immediate risk to themselves or others or to safely affect an arrest.
-The M/26 Taser will be issued to patrol officer and carried by a certified officers who have completed the required training,

-2. Use of the M/26 Taser - (Discharge Considerations)
+The X26P Taser may be used to control a dangerous or violent subject when deadly force is not justified and attempts to control the subject by other tactics have been ineffective or there is a reasonable expectation that it is unsafe for officers to approach within contact range of the subject.
+The X26P Taser may be used to subdue individuals who pose an "immediate danger" to themselves, officers or others. - c.
+Use of X26P Taser shall not be deployed for noncompliance with police directives and nonviolent physical resistance.
+Officers shall keep in mind that physical resistance is not synonymous with risk of "immediate danger". - d.
+The X26P Taser will be issued to patrol officers and carried by certified officers who have completed the required training. - 2.
+Use of the X26P Taser (Discharge Considerations) - a.
+When practical, use verbal commands and point laser sight at subject prior to discharging the X26P Taser.

-- a.
-When practical, use verbal commands and point laser sight at subject prior to discharging the M/26 Taser. - Have a backup officer available to assist with the arrest or the use of lethal force. - c.
-Have a second cartridge of M/26 Taser ready to discharge in case the probes misses the subject or the M/26 Taser malfunctions. - d.
-The M/26 Taser shall not be aimed at the head or face of the subject. - e.
-The use of the M/26 Taser near flammable liquids and fumes is strictly prohibited, additionally use of the M/26 Taser in conjunction with alcohol based OC Spray is also prohibited. - f.
-Prior to the deployment of the M/26 Taser, the certified officer must consider the reasonableness of its use to include the subject's position where a secondary injury could result to children, women who are known to be pregnant, and subjects with known heart problems.
+- Ideally, have a backup officer available to assist with the arrest or the use of lethal force if warranted. - c.
+Have a second cartridge of X26P Taser ready to discharge in case the probes miss the subject or the X26P Taser malfunctions. - d.
+The X26P Taser shall not be aimed at the head or neck of the subject. - e.
+The use of the X26P Taser near flammable liquids and fumes is strictly prohibited, additionally use of the X26P Taser in conjunction with alcohol based OC Spray is also prohibited. - f.
+Prior to the deployment of the X26P Taser, the certified officer must consider the reasonableness of its use to include the subject's position where a secondary injury could result to women who are known to be pregnant, and subjects with known heart problems.